 - Engineering EXPO at UW-Madison: http://engineeringexpo.wisc.edu/

 - Informational interviews and job shadows with engineers

 - Websites about engineering fields and careers

-To apply, students (1) must submit the online transfer application to UW-Madison, (2) must submit their application materials and course syllabi to the Office of Admissions and Recruitment, and (3) should enhance their transfer application with supplemental information.
+To apply, students must submit the online transfer application and application materials to UW-Madison’s Office of Admissions and Recruitment.

 (1) Submit the online transfer application to UW-Madison by the official deadlines.